Harmony AIM

 The standard techniques at the Harmony AIM:

-Acupuncture (manual): fine needles are inserted into the patient's body to regulate Qi's flow—the most commonly used technique.
+• Acupuncture (manual): fine needles are inserted into the patient's body to regulate the flow of Qi—the most commonly used technique.
 It may be combined with moxibustion and cupping.

-Moxibustion: a moxa stick will be placed in a box and put on the patient's skin.
-It is commonly used for cold, pain, weakness, and organ deficiency, as well as Yang deficiency.
+• Moxibustion: This is the most welcome therapy in Harmony AIM.
+A moxa box with 2 moxa sticks is put on the patient's skin.
+It strengthens Yang Qi and warms the Meridians.
+The whole treatment course is warm and comfortable.
+Feels like sunbathing.
+It is commonly used for cold, pain, weakness, low energy and organ deficiency, as well as Yang deficiency.

-Scalp Acupuncture: Acupuncture needles are inserted horizontally into the scalp based on the brain cortex functional areas.
-Particularly useful for central neurological diseases, for example, Parkinson's disease, tics, and dystonia.
+• Scalp Acupuncture: Acupuncture needles are inserted horizontally into the scalp based on the brain cortex functional areas.
+Particularly useful for central nervous system disorders, such as Parkinson's disease, tics, and dystonia.

-Cupping: cups will be placed on the patient's body (commonly the back).
-It takes three steps: Flush Cupping, Slide Cupping, and Stationary Cupping.
+• Cupping: cups will be placed on the patient's body (commonly the back).
+It takes three steps: Flash Cupping, Slide Cupping, and Stationary Cupping.
 Widely used to remove cold invasion, injury, and open up the Meridians.

-Fu's subcutaneous needling (FSN): using specially designed needle equipment, it works in the subcutaneous tissue to relieve tension on nerves.
+• Fu's subcutaneous needling (FSN): uses specially designed needle equipment to relieve tension on nerves in the subcutaneous tissue.
 Commonly used to treat facial and musculoskeletal pain.

-Health and wellness coaching: provide FREE bedside consultation during treatment.
+• Health and wellness coaching: provide FREE bedside consultation during treatment.
+Offer a FREE 10-minute virtual consultation.